lyynxxx/stakingnode/nodes/Taraxa/README.md

 YOURPRIVATE_KEY = 0xnode_secret (in my case: 0x85096c68cab805e964c24a0ef406c71a641d102301857197d7b2d8cf77d615ea)
 YOURTEXT = 0xnode_address (in my case: 2fdc4badc80a53980003e5e606266fe0eb4381db)
+While it's only for documentation purposes only, you should NEVER EVER sahre this information!!!!

 type "python3" in a console and press enter.
 Run the following code, change the variables as your needs:
 ```